 Your procurement method is another topic in itself and relates to the way in which you set up the project.
 This will depend on the level of project management you wish to undertake yourself, the level of risk you want to take personally, your type of building contract, and many other factors which will form the topic of another useful article from Aura Homes.
 TIP: Don’t accept a builders quote via email!
 Start a project with a signed building contract between you and your builder/contractor.
 We will generally recommend the most common form of building contract in the industry – a JCT Contract.
 Your procurement method is another topic in itself and relates to how you set up the project.
 This will depend on the level of project management you wish to undertake, the level of risk you want to take personally, your type of building contract, and many other factors.

 Start a project with a signed building contract between you and your builder/contractor.
 We will generally recommend the most common form of building contract in the industry – a JCT Contract.

 Having a good relationship with your neighbours can keep your project moving swiftly, especially when your works require Party Wall Agreements.
 Briefly, these are needed when you are building close to your neighbour’s property or putting steel beams within a wall shared by you and your neighbour (known as a Party Wall).
 More information can be found here.

 You have legal obligations as the homeowner under the Construction Design and Management Regulations (CDM) 2015.

-Your contractor will need to be aware of these as they will have the greatest responsibilities during your build project.
+Your contractor will need to be aware of these as they will have the most significant responsibilities during your build project.